Ned Kelly: Kelly sympathisers detained

 The imprisonment of Kelly sympathisers without trial turned public opinion against the police.
 Among those imprisoned were John Quinn (left), John Stewart (centre), and Joseph Ryan (right).

 On 2 January 1879, police obtained warrants for the arrest of 30 presumed Kelly sympathisers, 23 of whom were remanded in custody.
 Over a third were released within seven weeks due to lack of evidence, but nine sympathisers had their remand renewed on a weekly basis for almost three months, despite the police failing to produce evidence for a committal hearing.
 In a letter to Acting Chief Secretary Bryan O'Loghlen, Kelly accused the government of "committing a manifest injustice in imprisoning so many innocent people" and threatened reprisals.
-Police claimed that such threats dissuaded their informants from giving sworn evidence.
+Police claimed that such threats kept their informants from giving sworn evidence.

 On 22 April, police magistrate Foster refused prosecution requests to continue remands and discharged the remaining detainees.
 Although the police command opposed this decision, by then it was clear that the tactic of detaining sympathisers had not impeded the gang.

 Jones argues that the detention strategy swung public sympathy away from the police.
 Dawson, however, points out that while there was widespread condemnation of the denial of the civil liberties of those detained, this did not necessarily mean support for the outlaws grew.